arijeetsat/Twitter_Sentiment_Analysis/README.md

 # Twitter_Sentiment_Analysis
-Application to pull streaming data from twitter and determine the sentiment of them
+Application to pull streaming data from twitter and determine the sentiments in them, in Python.